“`xml

 Initial Training Overview

-New sailors begin their journey at boot camp.
+Your journey starts at boot camp.

-Recruits learn Navy basics like:
+You’ll learn important Navy basics such as:

 • Military customs and courtesies